u32int/taip/README.md

 Expect big changes and more features as the development progresses.

+The master/main branch is not guaranteed to be bug free or even stable at this time.

 ### Contributing

 All contributions are welcome.
 Using Github and submitting a pull request for smaller changes or creating an issue for larger ones is the prefered method.